Dates: February 22-23, 2024

 - Adjuvant Therapies

-- Senior intensivists wanting a comprehensive refresher course
+- Senior intensivists wanting a comprehensive review course

 - Intensive care trainees/residents seeking a training course on the integrated approach of a septic patient